 Lately, the privacy watchdogs have certainly taken a huge bite out of the information brokers and database providers.
-Many of the best sources have long since stopped providing the best information or have truncated Social Security Numbers (most often omitting the last four numbers) or stopped servicing private investigators and other independent service providers, such as bail agents and independent debt collectors, altogether.
+Many of the best sources have long since stopped providing the best information or have truncated Social Security numbers (most often omitting the last four numbers).
+Some have stopped servicing private investigators and other independent service providers, such as bail agents and independent debt collectors, altogether.

 By recognizing many database providers have strong and weak points, I have learned to pick and choose among several specialists rather than “one size fits all” providers.
 In general, for missing person investigations there are three types of information you will need to find a reliable source for: